ImageRAG: Dynamic Image Retrieval for Reference-Guided Image Generation

 \subsection{Quantitative comparisons}

-We evaluate the ability of our method to improve T2I generation of rare and fine-grained concepts by comparing the results of OmniGen and SDXL with their results when applying \emph{ImageRAG} to them.
-As additional baselines, we compare with FLUX~\cite{flux2023}, Pixart-$\Sigma$~\cite{chen2025pixart}, and GraPE~\cite{goswami2024grape}.
+We evaluate the ability of \emph{ImageRAG} to improve T2I generation of rare and fine-grained concepts by comparing the results of different base models with their results when applying \emph{ImageRAG} to them.
+As additional baselines, we compare with Pixart-$\Sigma$~\citep{chen2025pixart}, and the OmniGen-based version of GraPE~\citep{goswami2024grape}.
 The last is an iterative LLM-based image generation method which employs editing tools to insert missing objects.
-We use their OmniGen-based version.
-We use each method to generate images of each class in the following datasets: ImageNet~\cite{deng2009imagenet}, iNaturalist~\cite{van2018inaturalist}, CUB~\cite{wah2011caltech}, and Aircraft~\cite{majifine}.
-For iNaturalist, we use the first 1000 classes. \cref{tab:long_tail} shows evaluation results of all methods using CLIP~\cite{radford2021learning}, SigLIP~\cite{zhai2023sigmoid} and DINO~\cite{zhangdino} similarities.
-For fairness, we use open-CLIP for evaluation, while using OpenAI CLIP for retrieval.
-As demonstrated in \cref{tab:long_tail}, both OmniGen and SDXL results improve when using our method for the generation of rare concepts and fine-grained categories.
+Following rare concept generation works~\citep{samuel2024generating, pan2025finediffusion}, we use the fine-grained datasets ImageNet~\citep{deng2009imagenet}, iNaturalist~\citep{van2018inaturalist}, and CUB~\citep{wah2011caltech} for evaluation. \citet{samuel2024generating} reported that 25\% of ImageNet classes are in the tail of LAION~\citep{schuhmann2022laion}, and most of the classes in CUB and iNaturalist are in its tail.
+For iNaturalist, we use the first 1000 classes.
+Additional experimental results over the Flowers~\citep{nilsback2008automated}, Dogs~\citep{khosla2011novel}, and Cars~\citep{krause20133d} datasets are reported in \cref{subsec:more_ds}.
+Following prior work~\citep{pang2024attndreambooth, ruiz2023dreambooth, zhang2023adding}, we evaluate all methods with the commonly used similarity metrics CLIP~\citep{radford2021learning} and DINO~\citep{zhangdino}, in \cref{tab:long_tail}.
+For fairness, we use open-CLIP for evaluation, and OpenAI CLIP for retrieval.
+We additionally report SigLIP~\citep{zhai2023sigmoid} embedding similarity, which outperforms CLIP on several classification and retrieval tasks.
+When examining these scores alone, improvement seems mild.
+However, these metrics gauge only coarse semantic similarity: for instance, two bird species appear similar in the embedding space despite possessing meaningful distinctions required for concept-specific generation.
+Therefore, we additionally report GPTScores~\citep{peng2024dreambench}, which has been shown to correlate with human judgment for personalized image generation evaluation, where concepts are inherently unknown to the model.
+Moreover, we conduct user studies (see \cref{subsubsec:user_studies}) and supply visual examples (\cref{fig:qual_comp,app:vis_examples}), where improvements are much clearer, as they capture the intended evaluation signal more faithfully.
+As \cref{tab:long_tail,tab:gptscore} demonstrate, all base models results improve when using \emph{ImageRAG} for rare concept and fine-grained generation.